-(ROP): This is a nine-month after-school program for 11-14-year-old males with a focus on empowerment and cultural connectedness.
-The youth meet three times per program.
-Pre/Post measures showed overall positive
+Africentric Youth and Family Rites of Passage Program (ROP): This is a nine-month after-school program for 11-14-year-old males with a focus on empowerment and cultural connectedness.
+The youth meet three times per week and focus on knowledge development and skill-building.
+The program includes caregivers and family changes in the youth.

-Africentric Youth and Family Rites of Passage Program

-A major success was that BRAAF converted to an online program despite the pandemic and family connectivity issues serving a total of 30 Boys.
-A total of 53 participants were enrolled in the Rites of Passage Program with 57% of Boys completing the 9-month changes in the youth.
 With regards to resiliency, of the 24 individuals who completed both pre and post-test surveys, there was a nearly significant increase of relatedness indicating that the youth increased their perception of trust, social support, levels of comfort, and levels of tolerance.
 All three regions demonstrated a positive increase in the Multigroup Ethnic Identity Measure.
 Moreover, countywide, there was a statistically significant positive increase in the ethnic identity scale, as well as the affirmation, belonging, and commitment scale.
 These significant results indicated positive ethnic identity development in the ROP youth.
 Countywide scores on the Cohesion subscale showed a significant increase from pre to post.
 Likewise, each region exhibited increases in family cohesion.
 Regionally, on average, the families initially felt disconnected by the end of Rites of Passage they felt as though they were connected.
 Overall the average satisfaction scores for the youth or parents indicated the program met or exceeded their expectations.